algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/Functional-Specifications.md

     - Defining the vision and high-level objectives for the project.
     - Approving the requirements, timetable, resources and budget (if necessary).
-    - Authorizing the provision of funds/resources (internal or external) (if necessary).
+    - Authorising the provision of funds/resources (internal or external) (if necessary).
     - Approving the functional and technical specifications written by the team.
     - Ensuring that major business risks are identified and managed by the team.
     - Approving any major changes in scope.
-    - Received Project Weekly Reports and took action accordingly to resolve issues escalated by the Project Manager.
+    - Received Project Weekly Reports and take action accordingly to resolve issues escalated by the Project Manager.
     - Ensuring business/operational support arrangements are put in place.
     - Ensuring the participation of a business resource (if required).
     - Providing final acceptance of the solution upon project completion.